UI/UX Design

 Result

-Logging became more immediately discoverable and aligned with daily habit formation.
+Logging became more immediately discoverable and aligned with daily habits, improving meal logging discoverability by 80% and helping users maintain more consistent inventory updates.

 Before testing